ajshul/grid-physics-engine/Engine_Guide.md

 Renderer paints a viewport window via palette.
 The canvas shows a horizontal scrolling view into the world; the camera follows the player and clamps at world bounds.
 When temperature/pressure overlays are enabled, the viewport is fully redrawn each tick to ensure overlays reflect current field values without stale regions.

+### Scene Preview

+The app includes a simple preview route for compiled scenes.
+Navigate to `#/scenes/:name` (e.g., `#/scenes/Campfire-Containment`) to load `public/scenes/:name.yaml`, compile it, and render using the existing engine and painter.

 - Overlays: temperature (blue→red around ambient) and pressure (static+impulse blended).
 Their alpha scales with magnitude.

 ### World Dimensions and Camera